What Is A Malibu Hair Treatment?

 Preps The Hair For Other Services

 We mentioned earlier that Malibu Hair Treatments could be performed before other hair services.
-Most stylists recommend a Malibu Hair Treatment before various chemical services like color or perms.

 A Malibu Hair Treatment will create an even base for chemical services.

 Have you ever had a patchy dye job?
 Or maybe a perm will take well in one area of the hair but not in the other.
-Build-up can be one of the various reasons why you don’t have a smooth chemical service.

-Removes Hair Water And Chlorine Residue
+Removes Hair, Water, and Chlorine Residue

-Even if you don’t chemically treat your hair, you can still benefit from a Malibu Hair Treatment.
 Surprisingly enough, the quality of your water can also affect your hair.
-Hard water can cause numerous issues like scalp irritation and dull strands.
+Hard water can cause numerous issues, such as scalp irritation and dull strands.

 In addition, if you frequently swim in pools, you may notice that it can damage your hair.
 This is especially true for blondes.
-Have you ever gone swimming and your hair turned green or altered your color?
-Well, a Malibu Hair Treatment can help.

-Because Malibu Hair Treatment uses ascorbic acid to remove build-up, it can eliminate harsh minerals.
 For example, Malibu Hair Treatments can remove calcium, iron, chlorine, and more to reveal soft and healthy strands.

 Eliminates Discoloration

-If your hair turns brassy, dull, or patchy, a Malibu Hair Treatment can solve this issue.
 We have mentioned how this treatment can restore your hair color or prepare for a color service quite a few times.
 However, it can also eliminate the discoloration.

 If you color-treat your hair, you may notice that a Malibu Hair Treatment can lighten your hair a level or two.
-The vitamin C granules will remove discoloration or unwanted pigmentation so you can achieve even coverage for your next color.

 Dose Of Vitamin C

 The crystal granules used in Malibu Treatments are usually made from vitamin C, the most popular being ascorbic acid.
-We mentioned earlier that ascorbic acid is a common beauty ingredient to formulate skin and hair care products.

-We touched that vitamin C can eliminate discoloration and patchy dye jobs.
-However, they can offer the hair other benefits too.
 For example, vitamin C can potentially reduce scalp irritation, minimize the risk of hair loss, and provide antioxidant benefits.

 Cons Of A Malibu Hair Treatment

 A Malibu Hair Treatment won’t be for everyone.
-While it is generally well-tolerated, some people have claimed it can over strip the hair or fade your color.
-However, this can be avoided in most situations if the stylist applies the treatment correctly.
+While it is generally well-tolerated, some people have claimed it can over-strip the hair or fade their color.

 Suppose you are worried about having an allergic reaction or a bad experience with a Malibu Hair Treatment.
-Schedule a consultation with your hairstylist.
-They should be able to alleviate any worries regarding Malibu Hair Treatments.

 In addition, it may even be possible to conduct a test strand or patch test to ensure no adverse reactions will take place.
-But, again, a consultation is essential to avoiding any hair mishaps.

 Dries Out The Hair

-A Malibu Hair Treatment is much stronger than a clarifying shampoo.
-In addition, it will strip your hair of any hard water/chlorine residue or styling products.
 Depending on your hair type and texture, this can be a drying hair treatment.

-However, dry hair isn’t an issue in most cases because most Malibu Hair Treatments are followed up with another service.
-In addition, your processing time can also differ depending on your hair’s characteristics.
+However, dry hair isn’t an issue in most cases because Malibu Hair Treatments are typically followed by another service.

 Fades Color